PeppaFan666/PSchoolAssist/README.md

  - 0.05 (took 5 trys run in browser)

 Current Features:
-  -Dark mode text editor
+  \n-Dark mode text editor
-  -File Saving (only save in browser, but I don't see a reason why it needs hard drive acess yet either.)
+  \n-File Saving (only save in browser, but I don't see a reason why it needs hard drive acess yet either.)
   -Copy Paste

 Planned Features: